Sidney Johnston Catts: Democratic primary and recount

-Catts would win the Democratic Party's primary that was held on June 6, 1916.
-The Bryan Primary law would require that voting provide for a first and second choice ballot in the case of a runoff.
+Catts contested the Democratic Party's primary that was held on June 6, 1916.
+The Bryan Primary law required that voting provided for a first and second choice ballot in the case of a runoff.
 Many voters didn't understand the procedure and ended up casting only first choice ballots.
 Some of the election officials would insist later on that voters were not aware the second choice votes were supposed to be counted as well.
-Both Catts and Knots would accuse each other of voter fraud.
-When all ballots were counted it was announced that Catts received 33,429 votes while Knott got 33,169.
-Knott would go to court demanding that a recount occur.
-Catts would say that he would run in the general election no matter what would legally happen.
-The Florida Supreme Court would rule on August 9 that Knott had won the primary by 21 votes.
-The Prohibition Party would hold a convention during late June where they nominated Catts for governor.
-On October 10, Catts would ask for the Prohibition Party to have him as a candidate in the main election.
+Both Catts and Knott accused each other of voter fraud.
+When all ballots were counted it was announced that Catts received 33,429 votes to Knott's 33,169.
+Knott went to court and demanded a recount, while Catts asserted that he would run in the general election no matter what the courts decided.
+The Florida Supreme Court ruled on August 9 that Knott had won the primary by 21 votes.
+In response, on October 10 Catts sought the nomination of the Prohibition Party, which held a convention in late June and nominated him for governor.

-After the primary, he would take 7 trips across the state between June and November.
-During this time most of his messaging from prior to the primaries would remain the same.
-However, he would attack the Catholic church saying that they had provided funds that were used for the recount.
+After the primary, he took 7 trips across the state between June and November.
+During this time most of his messaging from prior to the primaries remained the same; however, he additionally attacked the Catholic church claiming that they had provided funds that were used for the recount.